psychopy/workshops/source/3days/day2/pavlovia.rst

 **Using python modules**

-Semantic errors commonly happen when researchers try to use python libraries or functions that don't exist in Javascript e.g. *"np is not defined"* We recommend taking a look at the `crib sheet <https://discourse.psychopy.org/t/psychopy-python-to-javascript-crib-sheet/14601>`_ in cases like thisthat need manually translating.
+Semantic errors commonly happen when researchers try to use python libraries or functions that don't exist in Javascript e.g. *"np is not defined"* We recommend taking a look at the `crib sheet <https://discourse.psychopy.org/t/psychopy-python-to-javascript-crib-sheet/14601>`_ in cases like this that need manually translating.
 Here, there is a handy list of python terms and there equivalent JavaScript term (A huge credit to `Wakefield Morys-Carter <https://uk.linkedin.com/in/wakecarter>`_ for compiling this).

 .. nextSlide::

 **Declaring variables**

+This is a rarer one, but handy to know about.
 Another reason a semantic error could occur is if you have created a custom function that can't be accessed from within the location it is called.

 Generally when you make custom variables in code components, PsychoPy will identify those and automatically declare that variable before the experiment initializes i.e. :code:`var myVariable1` will be seen at the start of the experiment.
 If this doesn't occur it might be that you need to add that yourself to the "Before experiment" tab.